NDari/KC_GOLANG/08.16.17/Presentation.markdown

 ## The "mature point of view"

 - What is a microservice anyway?
-  - Taking ques from OOP
+  - Taking cues from OOP
   - [Look at this talk](https://www.youtube.com/watch?v=JXEjAwNWays&t)
 - What are the advantages of microservices?
   - From that video: Solves org problems, causes tech problems.